MicrosoftDocs/learn/learn-pr/azure/javascript-deploy-expressjs-app-service/includes/introduction.md

 You'll deploy an Express.js app to Azure App Service and:

 - Use the free Learn sandbox subscription and resource group.
-- Create and configure the Azure App Service for an Express.js app.
+- Create and configure App Service for an Express.js app.
 - Deploy the web app from your local computer.
 - View the cloud-based files from your local computer.
 - Analyze web logs.